ScottBiggs2/Forgetful-Detective-Game/README.md

 ## 📞 Contact

-For questions or feedback, please open an issue or reach out to [your contact information].
+For questions or feedback, please open an issue or reach out to me at scottbiggs2001@gmail.com

 ---

-Made with ❤️ by [Your Name]